-Answer (Instructor): Yes.
-For example, an application that uses micro-services can also implement RESTful API.
-You can often choose a base architecture and compose other architectures together according to your needs.
-2.2 Client-Server Architecture This is the most popular architecture.
+2.2 Client-Server Architecture

+This is the most popular architecture.
 The client sends requests to the server, and then the server sends a response back to the client.
 Remember that this does not necessarily refer to the hardware.
-The terms "client" and "server" refer instead to the piece of software that requests the service or provides the service.
+The terms "client" and "server" refer instead to the piece of software that requests the service or provides the service resp.
 After the client sends a request, it waits while the server processes the request.
 In the figure below, you can see the respective parties waiting when there is a dotted line.

 Figure 2.6: Client-Server Architecture

 Developers need to make design choices about which service should be put into which layer.
 Let us look at an example to see how we would implement this.

 2.2.1 Search Engine Example

 Figure 2.7: Search Engine Example

 Take Google search as an example.
 When you type something into the search box, you are interacting with the UI level of Google search.
 Then, the UI will send your input to a query generator at the processing level.
-The query generator translates your query expression into database queries and accesses the database located at the data level.
+The query generator translates your query expression into database queries and accesses the database located at the data level which responds with relevant results.
 A ranking algorithm in the processing level takes the query results, ranks them, and passes the result to the HTML generator at the same level.
-The generated page is then sent back to the UI layer and will be rendered by the browser as a webpage.
+The HTML generator then generates the page and is sent back to the UI layer and will be rendered by the browser as a webpage.

 The important part is understanding the tiers and how they interact with each other in a distributed application.
 Other details like indexes and crawlers are not the components we are considering here.

-2.2.2 Multitiered Architectures